mathspp/mathspp/pages/02.blog/elo-rating-system-simulation/item.md

 class Question(RatedEntity):
-    """Represents a question with an ELO rating.
+    """Represents a question with an Elo rating.

     A question is a rated entity that defines a strategy to handle the evolution of the K factor.